kennethtangca/CanTekWebScraping/README.md

 ## Setup search results

-Modify main.py valiable NO_OF_SEARCH to adjust the total records result.
+Modify main.py valiable NO_OF_SEARCH to adjust the Total No. of result.

 ## Using on WebScraper